syntax-tree/mdast-util-heading-range/readme.md

 This package is fully typed with [TypeScript][].
 This package exports the types [`Handler`][api-handler], [`Info`][api-info], [`Options`][api-options], [`Test`][api-test],
-and [`TestFunction`][api-testfunction].
+and [`TestFunction`][api-test-function].

 ## Compatibility

-Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+Projects maintained by the unified collective are compatible with maintained versions of Node.js.

-As of now, that is Node.js 14.14+ and 16.0+.
+When we cut a new major release, we drop support for unmaintained versions of Node.
-Our projects sometimes work with older versions, but this is not guaranteed.
+This means we try to keep the current release line, `mdast-util-heading-range@^3`, compatible with Node.js 12.

 ## Security